Two Case Studies

 Or so I hope.

-Many patients arrive at my office because they suffer as a result of compromised temporomandibular joints (TMJs) and associated arthritic changes, inflammation, or ligament and cartilage injuries.
+Many patients arrive at my office because they’re suffering because of compromised temporomandibular joints (TMJs) and associated arthritic changes, inflammation, or ligament and cartilage injuries.
 Others have tendinitis and or muscle pain.
 These are not easy cases to treat.

 But, when the pain and discomfort have been reduced and jaw function improved to the degree that a patient no longer comes in for care, I am curious as to whether he or she is still feeling good a few years down the road.